 July’s Virtual Coffee series will celebrate our association’s geographic diversity and focus on strategic growth regions.

-2. Your reflections on diversity and inclusion in Hong Kong and the legal profession
+- Your reflections on diversity and inclusion in the legal profession in the Middle East.

-3. The impact of the global Black Lives Matter movement in both countries/regions.
+- The impact of the global Black Lives Matter movement in the Middle East.

 How to join